Not Your Grandmother's Cup of Tea by Laurie Bell for Capital Wine & Food , the newsletter of American Institute of Wine and Food

 What Westerners call black tea (the color of the dried leaves), the Chinese actually call red tea (the russet color of the brewed liquid).

-Beverages brewed exclusively from herbs and flowers are infusions or tisanes, not true teas.
+Beverages brewed exclusively from herbs and flowers are herbal infusions or tisanes, not true teas.

-Rooibos (ROY bus) is an infusion made from a bush grown only in South Africa.
+Rooibos (ROY bus) is an herbal infusion made from a bush grown only in South Africa.
 It is sometimes called Red Bush or Red Tea.
 It has no caffeine.
+Honeybush is a similar herbal.

 Yerba Mate is an infusion made from an evergreen tree found in the South American rain forest.
 It does have caffeine.